 When many people think about building backlinks via content, they immediately jump to blogging, the most widespread form of content.
 However, that’s not the only option out there, nor is it necessarily the best way to quickly generate organic backlinks to your website.

 Creating easily sharable visual content, such as infographics and videos, is a key part of establishing backlinks quickly.
-In fact, 32 percent of marketers say branded images and videos are the most important form of content for their business, with blogging coming in second (at 27 percent).
+In fact, 49 percent of marketers say branded images and videos are the most important form of content for their business.

 Videos and infographics are easy to digest, which makes them easy to understand and share within minutes.
 Content creators on other websites are likely to include visual graphics in their own blog posts and articles, especially if it’s accurate and well-researched.